MousaXD/scriptotar/README.md

 - Instagram can require an authenticated browser session.
 Select the browser in Settings.
 - CUDA mode requires a compatible NVIDIA CUDA/cuDNN setup for CTranslate2/faster-whisper.

-## Rename migration

-Scriptotar replaces the previous `wesamboss` package.
-On first launch it can reuse the existing private engine and history under `~/.local/share/wesamboss`, migrating them into `~/.local/share/scriptotar`.
-The old default `~/Videos/WesamBoss` output directory is renamed to `~/Videos/Scriptotar` when it can be moved safely on the same filesystem.